-Soaked macadamia nuts blended with water make the perfect creamy beverage that tastes wonderful when added to coffee, smoothies, or all on it’s own!
+Soaked macadamia nuts blended with water make the perfect creamy beverage that tastes wonderful when added to coffee, smoothies, or all on its own!
+Pin Macadamia Nut Milk here!

 This post is shared as part of an ongoing partnership with NOW Foods.